xtianbetz/imx-bsp-bootstrap/README.md

 FILESEXTRAPATHS_prepend := "${THISDIR}:"
 ```

-Now copy your patch into place:
+Now copy your patch into place.
+For instance you can put the patch temporarily
+on the container host machine in $MY_WORKSPACE_DIRECTORY.
+This way  it is
+accessible in the build container (from /var/yocto).

 ```
 cp /var/yocto/u-boot-imx-imx6dlexample.patch ../sources/meta-imx6example/recipes-bsp/u-boot-imx/imx6dlexample/
 ```

-Finally, attempt to build an image for you machine.
+Finally, attempt to build an image for your new patched machine.

 ```
 MACHINE=imx6dlexample bitbake imx-image-core
 ```

-At this point, you can try loading the image again with 'uuu'.
-It will likely
+At this point, you can try copying files again and loading the image again with
-or possibly not boot Linux correctly though you can confirm at least that you
+'uuu'.
+It will likely or possibly not boot Linux correctly though you can
-have a working u-boot.
+confirm at least that you have a working u-boot.

 ### Adding kernel customizations.